IBM/watson-vehicle-damage-analyzer/README.md

 # Troubleshooting

+* Test the Visual Recognition service using the instructions in [test/README.md](test/README.md)

 * `cordova run android` error: Failure [INSTALL_FAILED_UPDATE_INCOMPATIBLE]

 > The `Vehicle Damage Analyzer` app is already installed on your phone and incompatible with the version you are now trying to run.
 Uninstall the current version and try again.